inthewaves/kotlin-signald/README.md

 Documentation for the library is available at https://inthewaves.github.io/kotlin-signald/

+This main motivation for this library was to have a type-safe method to communicate with signald and to also experiment with KotlinPoet to generate Kotlin code from a protocol document.

 ## Supported platforms

 > This library is experimental, with the API subject to breaking changes.